 Yachts are equipped with fire protection systems to prevent extensive damage, protect lives and ensure safety.
 However, in order for these systems to be fully effective, they must be properly designed, installed, inspected and maintained.

 When a fire occurred in the engine room of a yacht under power at sea off the coast of Florida, the engine room’s fire suppression system did not activate.
-I was retained on behalf of the yacht manufacturer to conduct an engineering investigation and to determine if a condition of defect in the fire suppression system equipment or installation prevented the system from activating.
+We were retained on behalf of the yacht manufacturer to conduct an engineering investigation and to determine if a condition of defect in the fire suppression system equipment or installation prevented the system from activating.

 The engine room’s fire suppression system had provisions for manual and automatic actuation.
 The manual actuation could be accomplished at either the local suppressant storage cylinder or at a manual pull station located next to the engine room entrance door.
 Automatic actuation could be accomplished via a pneumatic fire detection system that incorporated a pressure-sensitive CO2 control head valve and two heat-activated detectors (HADs).

 An analysis of the engine room showed a high probability that nearby combustibles had been ignited by the port engine exhaust pipe.
 Heat from the resultant fire spread in the engine room and affected the room’s contents to varying degrees.
 The upper area of the room where the HADs were located was subjected to elevated temperatures and yet the fire suppression system did not activate.
 Normally, the rate of rise in temperature would cause pressurization of the HADs and the pneumatic circuit, and trigger the CO2 actuating head.